Box top - Munjimunjingu Manma (sea food / bush tucker)

 - Fabric hand screen printed in Katherine NT

-- black print on cream linen/cotton
+- black print on white linen (brighter white than pictured)

 - Top made in Sydney